-Away from the coast, about 70 miles inland, lies Cachoeira, a quaint old colonial village, surrounded by tobacco and sugar cane plantations where Brazil's slaves once worked the land and their religion Candomble blossomed.
+Away from the coast, about 70 miles inland, lies Cachoeira, a quaint old colonial village that's surrounded by tobacco and sugarcane plantations, where Brazil's slaves once worked the land and their religion, Candomblé, blossomed.
 In an attempt to maintain their West African Yoruba rituals, slaves paired their gods and goddesses, known as orishas, with Catholic saints, seeing similarities between St. George and Ogun, their god of war.

-In a small community nestled in the rolling green hills of Cachoeira on the Paraguassu River, you can visit the women who still practice this Afro-Catholic religion.
-The Sisterhood of the Boa Morte still sing the songs of their ancestors and pay homage to female spirits Oshun, the deity of rivers and fertility, and Yansan, the deity of wind, lightning and thunder.
+In a small community nestled in the rolling green hills of Cachoeira on the Paraguacu River, you can visit the women who still practice this Afro-Catholic religion.
+The Sisterhood of the Boa Morte sings the songs of its ancestors and pays homage to female spirits Oshun, the deity of rivers and fertility, and Yansan, the deity of wind, lightning and thunder.

-A walk through the town’s market and past woodcraft shops hint at Cachoeira’s past as a major agricultural outpost, and a visit to the Dannemann Cigar Factory hints at the prominence of tobacco in particular.
-Here, you can watch local women hand roll the town’s popular export.
+A walk through the town's market and woodcraft shops hint at Cachoeira's past as a major agricultural outpost, and a visit to the Dannemann Cigar Factory showcases the prominence of tobacco in particular.
+Here, you can watch local women hand-roll the town’s popular export.